mfwgenerics/kapshot/README.md

 # Kapshot
-Kapshot is a simple Kotlin compiler plugin for capturing source code text from closures.
+Kapshot is a simple Kotlin compiler plugin for capturing source code text from closure blocks and declarations.

 ## Usage